 Çiftçi Selected As Diversity Fellow For College of Education

-Çiftçi created a proposal for this year’s plans moving forward, with an emphasis on holding Purdue University and especially the College of Education accountable in anti-racist practices and upholding direct response to racial injustice that faculty, staff and students of color have experienced on Purdue’s campus.
+Çiftçi created a proposal for this year’s plans moving forward, with several important diversity initiatives to raise awareness and educate faculty, staff, and students.
 With the proposal comes initiatives to review, revise and monitor the progress and attention to diversity and inclusivity.

-“As our College responds to racial injustice, it is clear that we need to critically self-reflect and examine new ways to become anti-racist in a system that privileges whiteness,” said Çiftçi.
-“We are stronger when we work together to dismantle racism.”
+“As our College responds to racial justice, it is clear that we need to critically self-reflect and examine new ways to work together to dismantle racism.”

-The new proposal features weekly meetings with Marchand-Martella and key stakeholders to address anti-racist practices and to ensure that there is an open forum and space for faculty, staff and students to be heard without judgment or fear.
-The College will continue its long-term anti-racist work to create a safer institution for all.
+The new proposal features weekly meetings with Marchand-Martella and key stakeholders to address racial justice practices and to ensure that there is an open forum and space for faculty, staff and students to be heard without judgment or fear.
+The College will continue its long-term inclusive work to create a more informed institution for all.

-“In response to the continued racial injustice and inequities in our country and the leadership role that we must play in working toward a justice-oriented society, our administrative council engaged in dialogues around equity, diversity, and inclusion,” said Nancy Marchand-Martella.
-“These efforts may focus on providing educational opportunities, creating spaces for racial healing, facilitating discussions around advocacy, and developing strategies to take action.”
+“In an effort to work toward a justice-oriented society, our administrative council engaged in dialogues around equity, diversity, and inclusion,” said Nancy Marchand-Martella.
+“These efforts may focus on providing educational opportunities, creating spaces for racial conversations and responsiveness, facilitating discussions around advocacy, and developing strategies to take action.”

 Multiple leadership efforts will be rolled out by the diversity fellow, including a learning-based retreat early in the spring 2021 semester for members of the College, stakeholders from the Office of Diversity Initiatives; Equity and Diversity Committee; underrepresented minority (URM) faculty, staff, and students; and URM community members, alumni, and guests from other colleges and units.

-In addition to the retreat, regular meetings and a reading program featuring discussions on anti-racism and white fragility will be held.
+In addition to the retreat, regular meetings and a reading program featuring discussions on racial justice will be held.
 Improvements will be made to the College website to better address the diversity and inclusion plans.
-An anonymous racial bias and discrimination reporting platform for faculty, staff and students will also be added to the website.

-Meetings and addresses with URM faculty, staff and students will be held throughout the academic year to ensure these efforts are upheld and will have a lasting impact.
+Meetings with URM faculty, staff and students will be held throughout the academic year to ensure these efforts are upheld and will have a lasting impact.